cmelchior/jervis-ffb/docs/rule-discussions.md

    You cannot use MB _against_ the player that has Chainsaw

 2. When resolving Both Dow during a Block.
 Who is resolved first: Attacker or Defender?
+   a.
+Does it matter?
+Yes, because if a knocked down player leaves the field, it can affect
+      how a dropped ball bounces.

 3. When selecting skill usage.
-Who goes first?
-E.g. choosing Dodge/Tackle f or Stumble

-4. In which order is skill usage declared when both teams have to choose?
-E.g. Break Tackle and Diving Tackle?
+Who goes first when it involves both teams?
+   Examples being: Dodge/Tackle and Break Tackle/Diving Tackle.
+      a Does it matter?
+Yes, for break tackle / diving tackle, which are both "use once".
-   Is it "Active then InActive", "InActive then Active", "Active Coach Decides" or "InActive Coache Decides"
+      b.
+Is it "Active then InActive", "InActive then Active", "Active Coach Decides" or "InActive Coach Decides"

-5. It is a bit unclear if Sweltering Heat or Deal with Secret Weapons happens first, but Sweltering heat does mention "once a drive ends", which matches the "The Drive Ends" step of the End of Drive sequence.
+4. It is a bit unclear if Sweltering Heat or Deal with Secret Weapons happens first, but Sweltering heat does mention "once a drive ends", which matches the "The Drive Ends" step of the End of Drive sequence.

-6. It isn't well-defined what happens in which order things happen at the end of the turn but currently the only thing that reset/expire is skills that uses rerolls.
+5. It isn't well-defined what happens in which order things happen at the end of the turn but currently the only thing that reset/expire is skills that uses rerolls.
 None of these should interfer with Throw A Rock.
 So the order here doesn't matter

-7. (Page 64) Stalling is worded slightly weird, ie. the steps mention "at any point during your team turn", but the last section talk about activating players marked as "Stalling", indicating it is something checked before activation.
+6. (Page 64) Stalling is worded slightly weird, ie. the steps mention "at any point during your team turn", but the last section talk about activating players marked as "Stalling", indicating it is something checked before activation.
 Designers Commentary does clarify a bit, but some things are still unclear.